ska-telescope/ska-sdp-data-product-api/docs/src/userguide/http.rst

 Re-index data products endpoint
 -------------------------------

-The data product metadata store can be re-indexed but making a get request to the /reindexdataproducts endpoint.
+The data product metadata store can be re-indexed by making a get request to the /reindexdataproducts endpoint.
 This allows the user to update the metadata store if data products or metadata have been added or changed on the data volume since the previous indexing.

 *Request*